Colorectal cancer survivor, screened with Cologuard

 Arlene accepted the news in waves: her fear turned into understandable frustration which gave way to introspection and relief.
 At the age of 62, she was starting to look at her life with newfound clarity.

 “People go on autopilot,” she explained.
 “You go to work, you end work, you’re tired and then you start all over again.
 You can forget who you really are.
 What you like.
 What makes you tick.
-When my cancer treatment is over, I want to rediscover my old self and some of the things I’ve pushed to the side.”
+My treatment is finally over and my follow-up appointments have shown no signs of cancer.”

-“I would shout it from the rooftops if I could,” she said.
+“I would shout it from the rooftops if I could to get screened,” she said.
 “Because everybody knows someone who has had cancer.
 I don’t want people to go through what I did.
 It’s a terrible thing.
 The surgery isn’t fun, chemotherapy is awful.
 And people need to understand that colon cancer is on the rise in younger people.2”

 Arlene wants others to feel that urgency – not only toward screening for colon cancer, but around enjoying each day doing the things we love most with the people we love most.